matghazaryan/AMSlideMenu2/README.md

 This is a simple library to create sliding menus that can be used in storyboards and support static cells.

-Whith this library you can create 3 types of sliding menus: <br>
+With this library you can create 3 types of sliding menus: <br>
 1. Slide menu with <b>right</b> menu only. <br>
 2. Slide menu with <b>left</b> menu only. <br>
 3. Slide menu with <b>both left and right</b> menus. <br>